Faculty Manual – Section D

 The use of University funds to pay for membership in a professional society or allied organization is permitted when such membership serves the direct needs of the department or administrative unit through informative and supportive services of the organization.
 To assure fairness in the application of this policy, departments and other administrative units should develop specific guidelines, as appropriate.

 Participation in professional activities is recognized as enhancing staff competence and adding to the University’s stature.
-Travel for such purposes is authorized to the limit of funds available, insofar as these authorizations are consistent with University policy and Colorado State University System Fiscal Rules.
+Travel for such purposes is authorized to the limit of funds available, insofar as these authorizations are consistent with University policy and CSU System Fiscal Rules.

 Personal property owned by University faculty members or administrative professionals is not insured against loss or destruction by University insurance coverage.
 Personally-owned items brought on campus including but not limited to, clothing, personal papers, money, cameras, books, radios, or any movable objects of value are the sole responsibility of the owner.